onflow/cadence/docs/language.md

 ```

 Integer literals are [inferred](#type-inference) to have type `Int`,
-or if the literal occurrs in a position that expects an explicit type,
+or if the literal occurs in a position that expects an explicit type,
 e.g. in a variable declaration with an explicit type annotation.

 ```cadence